 Baptism in the Holy Spirit

-Remission of sins is given in the washing or baptism of the Holy Spirit, God’s Spirit of Holiness.
 Jesus Christ is the one who baptises with the Holy Spirit.
-This baptism is the gift and washing of righteousness, life, and power paid for by Christ’s sacrifice.
-It is the promise of eternal life that Christ received from his Father, poured out on the day of Pentecost, and has poured out ever since.
-The gift of the Holy Spirit is God’s “signature” on the agreement.
+This is his commitment to us.
+It is the "earnest", or guarantee and downpayment – the seal and promise of eternal life that Christ received from his Father, poured out on the day of Pentecost, and has poured out ever since.

 And I knew him not: but he that sent me to baptize with water, the same said unto me, Upon whom thou shalt see the Spirit descending, and remaining on him, the same is he which baptizeth with the Holy Ghost.
 And I saw, and bare record that this is the Son of God.
 John 1:33-34